Axon's AI work: What's ahead

 From Speculation to Reality

 After the February acquisition of two machine learning research teams, Dextro and Misfit, Axon has the capability to do world-class AI for the first time, and is uniquely positioned to use AI for the public good.
-This is a responsibility we take seriously.
+This is a responsibility that we take seriously.
 The team has driven the shift from broad speculation to an actual roadmap focused on solving real problems in public safety.

 Now that we have a formal effort in place, we are establishing a clean break with previous speculation around AI and focusing on the new roadmap put in place by the Dextro and Misfit teams: one focused on eliminating paperwork and automating tedious back-office workflows such as redaction.